Closing the OneDrive for Business gap

 OneDrive ≠ Backup.
 But Why?

 OneDrive is a sync solution – and not a backup.
 Superficially, it would seem that they both do the same things – i.e. make copies of your files to the cloud.
-But sync and backup are two completely different use-cases – and there is a world of difference between the.
+But sync and backup are two completely different use-cases – and there is a world of difference between them.
 Let us now examine why OneDrive falls short as a enterprise class backup mechanism.

 The first and perhaps the biggest issue is that OneDrive simply isn’t capable of syncing all drives, folders and files on an endpoint.
 OneDrive’s ‘world’ is just a small handful of folders it monitors on your endpoints for sync changes.
 As of the time of writing this blog, they are the OneDrive folder, Desktop, Documents and Downloads.
 Not much else.
 So, if you have users storing data on a D:\ drive, or even somewhere on the C:\ drive outside of these specified folders – you should know that OneDrive isn’t synchronizing those files.